d-e-e-p/cpp-fstring/README.rst

 4. Bugs/limitations of cpp-fstring.

-* majority of bugs are of course in this section.
+* majority of bugs are of course in this section, eg:
+  * ambiguous partial specializations

   Perfect segway to contributing.